Skip to main content

 • Tag the run with descriptive labels (e.g., “temperature-drift”, “flux-excursion”) so it’s findable in future similarity analyses.

-• Add notes documenting which parameters diverged, your hypothesis, and any corrective action taken.
+• Add notes in the session’s Metadata documenting which parameters diverged, your hypothesis, and any corrective action taken.

 Next Steps